damienmckenna/metatag/README.txt

   quick version of doing this is to clear the site caches using either Drush, Admin Menu (flush all caches), or the "Clear all caches" button on admin/config/development/performance.
+* By default Metatag will not display meta tags on admin pages.
+To enable meta tags on admin pages simply set the 'metatag_load_all_pages' variable to TRUE through one of the following methods:
+  * Use Drush to set the value:
+    drush vset metatag_load_all_pages TRUE
+  * Hardcode the value in the site's settings.php file:
+    $conf['metatag_load_all_pages'] = TRUE;
+  To re-enable this option simply set the value to FALSE or delete the settings.php line.

 Developers